coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 It solves:

-1. addressibility and [hypermediatic](https://github.com/coderofsalvation/hypermediatic) navigation of 3D scenes/objects: [URI Fragments](https://en.wikipedia.org/wiki/URI_fragment) + src/href spatial metadata
+1. addressibility and [hypermediatic](https://github.com/coderofsalvation/hypermediatic) navigation of 3D scenes/objects: [URI Fragments](https://en.wikipedia.org/wiki/URI_fragment) using src/href spatial metadata
 1. Interlinking text & spatial objects by collapsing space into a Word Graph (XRWG) to show [visible links](#visible-links)
 1. unlocking spatial potential of the (originally 2D) hashtag (which jumps to a chapter) for navigating XR documents
+1. refraining from introducing scripting-engines for mundane tasks (and preventing its inevitable security-headaches)

 > NOTE: The chapters in this document are ordered from highlevel to lowlevel (technical) as much as possible